1coderookie/KobraGoNeoInsights/docs/calibration.md

 <link rel=”manifest” href=”docs/manifest.webmanifest”>

 # Calibration
 In this chapter I'll talk a bit about the topic of calibration.
-I probably won't give examples or step-by-step instructions for every calibration that's necessary or advisable to do as there are many sites out there to find which are already covering this topic, so maybe just do a little research by your onw.
+I probably won't give examples or step-by-step instructions for every calibration that's necessary or advisable to do as there are many sites out there to find which are already covering this topic, so maybe just do a little research by your own.
 However, to make this journey a bit easier for you to begin with, I'll list some pages that I personally found useful (links are about to come soon).

 ??? tip "Calibration Using OctoPrint"